Python-for-geo-people/Lesson-4-Functions-Modules/Lecture/functions.md

 <img src="https://github.com/Python-for-geo-people/Functions-and-libraries/blob/master/img/using_function_from_another_script.PNG" width="600">

-It is also possible to import more functions at the same time by listing and separating them with colon (`from script import func1, func2, func3`) but quite often it is useful to import all functions at once from the script by using \* symbol \[[4]\].
+It is also possible to import more functions at the same time by listing and separating them with colon:
+`from script import func1, func2, func3`

+but quite often it is useful to import all functions at once from the script by using \* symbol \[[4]\].
 Let's modify our import statement and test that all functions work:

 ```python
 from temp_converter import *